Canada is an important part of our global business. Find out how we support the country’s economy and society, including indigenous communities.

 Canada is an important part of our global business.
 We employ around 7,500 people at sites in seven provinces – including operations in nickel, copper and zinc mining.
 Through Glencore Agriculture, in which we own 49.9%, we are one of Canada’s grain industry leaders.

 In 2017 in Canada, we paid USD212 million in taxes and royalties to government.
+2018 data will be released in June 2019.

 In 2017, we contributed more than USD2.4 million in direct support to communities.